wireapp/wire-server/README.md

 - **build**: Build scripts and Dockerfiles for some platforms
 - **deploy**: (Work-in-progress) - how to run wire-server in an ephemeral, in-memory demo mode
 - **doc**: Documentation
-- **hack**: scripts and configuration for kubernetes helm chart development/releases mainly used by CI
+- **hack**: scripts and configuration for kuberentes helm chart development/releases mainly used by CI
-- **charts**: kubernetes helm charts
+- **charts**: Kubernetes Helm charts.
+The charts are mirroed to S3 and can be used with `helm repo add wire https://s3-eu-west-1.amazonaws.com/public.wire.com/charts`.
+See the [Administrator's Guide](https://docs.wire.com) for more info.

 ## Architecture Overview